Best daily deals

 At 3 kg, the Move 2 is technically portable, but it’s only ideal for people with a car.
 Lacking a case or carrying bag, the exterior housing of the Move 2 seems unlikely to continue looking good after rolling around in your trunk.
 If you plan to head somewhere on a bicycle or foot, it’ll fill up your backpack.

-At $449, you really shouldn’t need to buy more parts for the Move 2, but Sonos doesn’t include the line in adapter that converts an analog 3.5mm connection to USB-C. This should be in the box rather than an extra $20 to shell out.
+At $449, you really shouldn’t need to buy more parts for the Move 2, but Sonos doesn’t include an adapter that converts an analog 3.5mm connection to USB-C. This should be in the box rather than an extra $20 to shell out.
 In addition, buying a purpose-built carry case is surprisingly expensive at around $80.
 Arguably, to get the most utility from the speaker, you need a protective case and an adapter, and these added pieces push the final price well above $500.

 The Sonos Move 2 lays face down showing the connection ports, power button, and mic toggle.